litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part1.md

 (properly configured), and execute the software.

 ### Usages
-Containerisation is used a lot of servers, as it allows great flexibility and reliability for DevOps engineers.
+Containerisation is used by a lot of servers, as it allows great flexibility and reliability for DevOps engineers.
 Also if a software crashes, takes 100% of its resources available, or even gets compromised by a hacker, it wont hurt the whole system and all the other services who are running on it.